 Mercedes-Benz has always been a name associated with quality, luxury and safety when it comes to higher-end vehicles.
 Among their newest innovations is something called a rain-sensing wiper.

-The rain-sensing windshield wiper is a safety feature that comes standard in a variety of Mercedes-Benz.
-Instead of having to switch the windshield wipers on yourself in the event of rain or snow or other precipitation, the rain-sensing windshield wipers will handle this for you.
+The rain-sensing windscreen wiper is a safety feature that comes standard in a variety of Mercedes-Benz.
+Instead of having to switch the windscreen wipers on yourself in the event of rain or snow or other precipitation, the rain-sensing windscreen wipers will handle this for you.